Ajaberr/AutoClimDS/README.md

 # AutoClimDS: Climate Data Science Agentic AI — A Knowledge Graph is All You Need

-## Citation
-Please cite the original research paper as follows:

-> Anonymous, "AutoClimDS: Climate Data Science Agentic AI — A Knowledge Graph is All You Need," 2025.
-[Supplementary materials available at https://anonymous.4open.science/r/AutoClimDS-E041/README.md (anonymous repository for double-blind review).]

-This repository implements the proof-of-concept system described in the paper, focusing on agentic AI workflows for climate data science powered by a knowledge graph (KG).
+This repository implements a proof-of-concept system for agentic AI workflows in climate data science powered by a knowledge graph (KG).
 The system integrates datasets from sources like NASA CMR, NOAA OneStop, ERA5, and CMIP6, enabling natural-language-driven data discovery, acquisition, and analysis.

 ## Abstract